We offer several opportunities for our students to help fund their studies in Denver and abroad.

 This award will be given to the student submitting the best proposal for developing a new project in global health service, policy or diplomacy.
 This can be part of an internship or can be self-guided summer work.

-Applications for the next award will announced soon.
+Applications for the next award will be announced soon.
 Please check back.

 - Outline theoretical and contextual background for your work.